sarahyakum/CSProjDatabase/SQL/Views_Procedures_Descrip.md

   - **student_insert_timeslot** : Allows the student to insert a timeslot
       - *Inputs:* Student NetID, Timeslot Date, Description, and Duration  (Date in SQL is in format 'YYYY-MM-DD')
-      - *Outputs:* 0 if the password was changed correctly, 1 if it was not
+      - *Outputs:* 0 if timeslot was inserted correctly, 1 if it was not

-  - **student_timeslot_by_date** : Retrieves all timeslots for a student on a given date
-      - *Inputs:* Student NetID, Timeslot Date
-      - *Outputs:* For all timeslots: Student NetID, Student Name, Timeslot Date, Timeslot Description, Timeslot Duration

-  - **student_timeslot_by_week** : Retrieves all timeslots for a student in a 7 day window (given start date)
-      - *Inputs:* Student NetID, Start Date
-      - *Outputs:* For all timeslots: Student NetID, Student Name, Timeslot Date, Timeslot Description, Timeslot Duration

-  - **student_timeslot_by_month** : Retrieves all timeslots for a student in a 30 day window (given start date)
-      - *Inputs:* Student NetID, Start Date
-      - *Outputs:* For all timeslots: Student NetID, Student Name, Timeslot Date, Timeslot Description, Timeslot Duration

 ## General